-- Your title for the page should have ‘MT4 Tips and Tricks’ in it.
+- Make sure the title has ‘MT4 Tips and Tricks’ in it.

-- Your URL should include the phrase ‘MT4 Tips and Tricks’ as well.
+- Be sure your URL includes the phrase ‘MT4 Tips and Tricks’.

 - Your description should have ‘MT4 Tips and Tricks’ mentioned in it as well.

-So as you can see, when it comes to the basic on-page SEO factors when writing SEO content, you need to focus on you main keyphrase.
+When it comes to the core on-page SEO factors when writing SEO content, you need to focus on your main keyphrase.
 Include it in all the areas in a way that still reads intelligently and without keyword stuffing.

 Do I need to include a keyword phrase?

 In 2009, Matt Cutts from Google made this blog post letting everyone know the Keyword meta tag is not a ranking factor.
 Having said that, we find it is good practice and keeps the team focused on what the page is about.

 So include the keyword meta tag as part of your process when writing your SEO content.